 If you want to apply for a Social Justice Fund grant, please read this entire page carefully!

-Due to administrative challenges, until further notice, the Muste Institute is only funding organizations and projects that are based in the United States.
+Due to administrative challenges, the AJ Muste Institute's Social Justice Fund is only funding organizations and projects that are based in the United States.

 Our Social Justice Fund makes grants for grassroots activist projects in the US, giving priority to those with small budgets and little access to more mainstream funding sources.
 We are especially interested in funding efforts to: